 Each February, Oriel College hosts a day for UK state school students interested in studying Medicine or Biomedical Sciences at university.
-Current Medicine and Biomedicine students are present throughout the day, along with practising doctor, Dr Ruth Wilson.
+Current Medicine and Biomedical Sciences students are present throughout the day, along with practising doctor, Dr Ruth Wilson.
 The day is aimed at discussing admission to medical schools in general, although we are very happy to support students who may be considering the University of Oxford.

 Oriel College has links with a number of state schools in the UK, and a strong tradition of outreach and access programmes involving its student ambassadors.
 Dr Ruth Wilson is a practising GP and Honorary Senior Clinical Lecturer at the University of Oxford, and is involved in the teaching of clinical medical students.
-This outreach event is in its fifth year and has always received excellent feedback from students.
+This outreach event is in its sixth year and has always received excellent feedback from students.

 Overview of the Day